-With our new search feature that allows students to search for stories from their homepage, it’s a great opportunity for students to use Listenwise to help support research with other reports and projects.
-Students can use these stories in research papers, to find evidence to support their opinions, or to find interesting topics they enjoy.
+Listenwise’s search feature allows students to search for stories from their homepage, offering opportunities for students to use Listenwise for research projects and other assignments that engage them in finding podcasts that support their learning.
+Students can use these stories to inform research reports and presentations, to find evidence to support their opinions, or to investigate topics that interest them.

-The following guide will show you and your students how to cite a Listenwise audio story and create a bibliography or list of sources.
+The following guide explains how to cite a Listenwise audio story and create a bibliography or reference list of sources.

 - Listenwise URL